ahtn/keyplus/ports/linux/README.md

 `/var/lib/keyplusd/stats.json`.
 For security reasons viewing this file requires root permissions, or the user must be added to the `keyplusd` group.

-The file is formated as a json file is formated like:
+The file is formated as a json:

 ```json
 {